ShaniAharon/gpt-task/README.md

-# My Flask OpenAI API App
+# ChatGPT API Wrapper App

 This is a Python Flask application that demonstrates a backend with two routes, one GET and one POST.
 The POST route sends a message to the OpenAI API, and the GET route shows some text.